What is NFCI?

 What is the time limit for military injuries?

-Claims for NFCI compensation can usually be made up to three years after the date of injury.
+Claims for NFCI military compensation can usually be made up to three years after the date of Armed Forces injury.

 How can our military solicitors help?

-We have a dedicated team of experts who have a wealth of experience in dealing with the intricate and specialist issues that arise for many of our service personnel and veterans.
+We have a dedicated team of Armed Forces solicitors who have a wealth of experience in dealing with Armed Forces injury claims and the intricate and specialist issues that arise for many of our service personnel and veterans.

 If you’ve been injured whilst serving in the Armed Forces, whether abroad or at home, our dedicated team of military lawyers are on hand to help.